aurelia/aurelia.github.io-old/_harp/docs.md

 }
 ```

 With the exception of the custom plugin, this code is essentially what `aurelia-app` normally does for you.
-When you switch to the configuration file approach, you need to configure these things yourself, but you can also install custom plugins, set up the dependency injection container with some services and install global resources to be used in view templates.
+When you switch to the configuration file approach, you need to configure these things yourself, but you can also install custom plugins, set up the dependency injection container with some services, and install global resources to be used in view templates.

 >**Note:** To turn on ES5, call `aurelia.use.es5()`.